Paul-Kijtapart/Blog/README.md

 # Blog
-A responsive single page application with BackBone.js and Require.js.
+Ongoing: A responsive single page application with BackBone.js and Require.js.

 Responsibilities:
 - Wrote CSS for different screen sizes.